Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: Interpretations via equilibrium and stability analyses

 This explains why the rescaled quantity $A\tau'^*/M$ is nearly conserved as shown in Fig. \ref{fig:parameter_sweep}(d), and the predicted value of 2.5 corresponds well with the range of 1 to 3 seen in the numerical results.
 The above expression also explains the sensitivity of $\tau'^*$ to the separated flow parameters and insensitivity to all others per Fig. \ref{fig:sensitivity}.

 A similar attempt to account for the selected Strouhal number views the forward flight state as arising from a balance of horizontal forces in which the forward-inclined lift vector balances the rearward-pointing drag.
 We again assume constant $v_y \cong 4af$, but $v_x$ cannot be assumed to be small.
-Equilibrium requires that $C_L(\alpha,Re)\sin\alpha=C_D(\alpha,Re)\cos\alpha$ and hence $C_L(\alpha,Re)/C_D(\alpha,Re)=\cot\alpha$.
-This condition represents an implicit relation for the unknown $v_x$, which appears in the attack angle $\tan \alpha = v_y/v_x \cong 4af/v_x = 2St$ and Reynolds number $Re = \rho \ell \sqrt{v^2_x + v^2_y} / \mu$.
+Equilibrium requires that $C_L(\alpha,\Rey)\sin\alpha=C_D(\alpha,\Rey)\cos\alpha$ and hence $C_L(\alpha,\Rey)/C_D(\alpha,\Rey)=\cot\alpha$.
+This condition represents an implicit relation for the unknown $v_x$, which appears in the attack angle $\tan \alpha = v_y/v_x \cong 4af/v_x = 2St$ and Reynolds number $\Rey = \rho \ell \sqrt{v^2_x + v^2_y} / \mu$.
 The equilibrium solutions are those $\alpha$ marking the intersections shown in Fig. \ref{fig:CL_CD_full}(f).
 Further analytical progress is hindered because the dynamically selected values $\alpha = 18^\circ$ to $27^\circ$ fall in or near the stall range, necessitating consideration of the full forms of $C_L$ and $C_D$ including the stall parameters and those of the attached and separated flow regimes.
-Nonetheless, the relatively narrow range of $\alpha$ across all $Re > Re_f^*$ implies a similarly conserved Strouhal number $St^*\cong(\tan\alpha)/2 = 0.16$ to $0.21$, which aligns with the findings of Figs. \ref{fig:bifurcation}(e) and \ref{fig:parameter_sweep}(a).
+Nonetheless, the relatively narrow range of $\alpha$ across all $\Rey > \Rey_f^*$ implies a similarly conserved Strouhal number $St^*\cong(\tan\alpha)/2 = 0.16$ to $0.21$, which aligns with the findings of Figs. \ref{fig:bifurcation}(e) and \ref{fig:parameter_sweep}(a).
 Further, that the associated attack angles span the flow regimes explains why $St^*$ is sensitive to the full array of model parameters per Fig. \ref{fig:sensitivity}.
+We also note that these complexities similarly hinder any analytical accounting for the value $\Rey_f=18$ marking the lower boundary of the hysteresis window and which would presumably be determined by loss of equilibrium for the locomoting state.